kokizzu/benakun/README.md

 free double-entry bookeeping accounting software for Indonesian personal or soho business (UMKM).

+## How to Contribute

+read README.md of https://github.com/kokizzu/street (the structure of this project is the same)

 ## Purpose

 people without prior accounting knowledge should able to use this software, and still conform to government standard.